s7manth/tp/docs/DeveloperGuide.md

 #### Design Considerations

-**Aspect: Extendibility**
+**Aspect: Conformity**

-This feature extends into the functionality of the Add and Edit Commands heavily.
+This feature merges with the functionality of the Add and Edit Commands seamlessly.
 If the default value has been set, then the group argument is essentially optional for the users and TAilor will update the student's data to include the default group value.
 If a group argument is provided, however, then TAilor prioritises the field provided by the user over the previously set default group value.